-The Research Portfolio Board would be co-chaired by Scottish Government (SG) and the Chief Scientific Advisor for Environment, Natural Resources and Agriculture (CSA).
-The three governance strands would bring Government and research providers together to address different aspects of the research.
-Two existing bodies are noted, the Operational Group and Directors Executive Committee.
+The Research Portfolio Board will be co-chaired by a senior Scottish Government official (SG) and the Chief Scientific Advisor for Environment, Natural Resources and Agriculture (CSA).
+The three governance strands will bring government and research providers together to address different aspects of the research.
+Two existing bodies are noted, the Operational Group (of Scottish Government officials and research providers) and Directors Executive Committee (the SEFARI Directors).
+The latter will be expanded to include directors of the Centres of Expertise.

-As part of our initiative to drive a culture of openness in the next research portfolio, we will develop and embed open research and FAIR data sharing approaches across the portfolio, where possible aligning with other relevant funders.
+As part of our initiative to drive a culture of openness in the next research portfolio, we have developed a policy on open research and FAIR data sharing that will apply across the portfolio, aligned with other relevant funders.
 We will also establish reporting mechanisms which are, as far as possible, comparable to UK Research and Innovation (UKRI), making available maximum visibility on the work carried out and capturing the benefits that have accrued.